NN-AE-VQE: Neural network parameter prediction on autoencoded variational quantum eigensolvers: Introduction

 \section{Introduction}

-Novel materials are crucial for improving high-impact applications such as energy storage and aerospace heat protection systems.
-To find the required characteristics of a material configuration, a molecular dynamics (MD) simulation is performed.
-However, this can prove to be a challenge as the nature of these material characteristics can be complex, for example in high entropy ceramics \cite{zhang2019review, oses2020high}.
-To determine the characteristics of such complex materials, the simulations need to capture the underlying dynamics accurately.
+Novel materials are crucial for improving high-impact applications such as energy storage and aerospace thermal protection systems.
+To reveal the atomistic origins of macroscale properties like melting point or tensile strength of a material composition, a molecular dynamics (MD) simulation is performed.
+However, this can prove to be a challenge as the nature of these material characteristics can be complex, for example in high entropy ceramics (HEC) \cite{zhang2019review, oses2020high}.
+To determine the characteristics of such complex materials, the simulations need to capture the quantum mechanical interactions accurately.
 It is therefore essential that the interaction between atoms (inter-atomic potential) is calculated precisely and efficiently \cite{zuo2020performance}.

 However, achieving the desired accuracy at the MD scale is a considerable challenge.
 MD simulations are generally performed for sample size and duration in the order of $\mu m$ and $\mu s$ \cite{gilbert2021perspectives}.
-As such samples calculate the interaction of thousands of atoms, the computation time of these calculations becomes a serious bottleneck.
-While efficient methods exist, such as force fields ($O(N)$ for n electrons), these are too inaccurate for the targeted application.
-More accurate methods such as Density Functional Theory (DFT) and Unitary Coupled Cluster Single and Doubles (UCCSD)\cite{bartlett2007coupled} are computationally too costly ($O(n^3)$) and ($O(n^7)$ respectively) \cite{anstine2023longrange}.
-This makes accurate simulations on a molecular dynamics scale intractable.
+As such, when calculating the interaction of thousands of atoms over a significant amount of time, the computation time of these calculations becomes a serious bottleneck.
+While efficient methods exist, such as force fields ($O(N)$ for N electrons) and DFT ($O(N^3)$), these are too inaccurate for the e.g. the simulation of HEC.
+Highly accurate methods such as Unitary Coupled Cluster Single and Doubles (UCCSD)\cite{bartlett2007coupled} are computationally too costly $O(n^7)$ \cite{anstine2023longrange} limiting calculations to only a few atoms.
+This makes accurate simulations on a molecular dynamics scale (i.e., in the order of $10^5$ electrons) intractable.